Author: Joyce Zhou

 The @SelectionFactsValue is the selected cell value.
 In this example it's 2,277.

 The @SelectionFactsOverlap detects whether the selected cells overlap each other in terms of the associated fact records for each cell.
-If two cells each share the same fact records, then @SelectionFactsOverlap will be set to 1.
+If two cells share the same fact records, then @SelectionFactsOverlap will be set to 1.

 IF @SelectionFactsOverlap = 1